10 Top things to do in Bali

 8. Have lunch at a some of the trendiest healthy cafes & restaurants

 As you may have already seen on social media, Bali is a foodie’s paradise with so many restaurants and cafes with trendy boho interiors serving healthy vegetarian dishes.
 Like myself, you’ll probably go to Bali with a list of over 50 places to try but realistically you won’t be able to go to all of them..
-My personal favourites were Folk in Ubud (as pictured), Two Trees Eatery in Canggu, Drifter Cafe in Uluwatu , Coffee Cartel and Shelter Cafe in Seminyak.
+My personal favourites are Folk in Ubud (as pictured), Two Trees Eatery in Canggu, Drifter Cafe in Uluwatu , Coffee Cartel and Shelter Cafe in Seminyak.
 Give them a try because I’m sure you’ll enjoy them just as much as I did.
+Click here to get more amazing foodie recommendations.

 9. Chill out for a few days on Nusa Lembongan & Nusa Ceningan